Office of International Affairs (OIA)

 The Foerderer Award for International Study will be made available to students in good academic standing in the Graduate School of Biomedical Sciences, Jefferson Medical College, the School of Health Professions, School of Nursing, School of Pharmacy and School of Population Health who wish to enhance their educational experience by studying outside the United States for a period not less than 3 weeks and not to exceed 10 weeks.

 Students may apply up to one year in advance for funding that may cover up to 70 percent of estimated costs.
 If total expenses are $1,800 the student is expected to contribute at least $540.
-The total amount available for all awards in AY 2012-2013 is $36,000.
 The limit per individual is $1400; in the past, awards have ranged from $400 to the limit.
 Submitting as accurate a budget as possible is recommended.
 Funding priorities are in this order: round trip airfare, program fees (if any), lodging, and supplies.
 Personal travel expenses will not be funded.
-Thirty seven of the forty eight applicants in the 2011-2012 round were awarded funding.
+Thirty four of the forty one applicants in the 2012-2013 round were awarded funding.

 The review committee will consider many factors in choosing award recipients including: financial need, the country’s level of development, the specificity of program details and goals, completeness of the package, letter from in-country program mentor and recommendation, previous study abroad experience, and the relationship of your proposed program to your future career.